TKForgeron/OCPPM/README.md

     - [01/09] Update flow (with OFG removed)
     - [13/09] add preprocessing subsection:
         - [12/09] add preprocessing section for BPI17 and OTC
-        - [12/09] update OCEL summary for BPI17
+        - [13/09] update OCEL summary for BPI17
         - [12/09] add data description for OTC
-        - ...
-[13/09] update OCEL summary and preprocessing/extraction for FI
+        - [13/09] update OCEL summary and preprocessing/extraction for FI
     - add somewhere that we use PyTorch Geometric
+    - update Machine Learning Pipeline section
 - 6 Results
     - [01/09] write subsections about the 3 experiments
     - [01/09] Recreate, update, and check figures and tables
-    - align violin plots with learning curve plots in terms of size
-    - Explicitly note that the scales are not aligned, and argue this is okay as we intend to compare hyperparameter settings within each encoding and dataset, we don't compare encodings yet.
+    - [14/09] Explicitly note that the scales are not aligned, and argue this is okay as we intend to compare hyperparameter settings within each encoding and dataset, we don't compare encodings yet.
+    - [14/09] align violin plots with learning curve plots in terms of size
 - 7 Discussion
     - [02/09] Go by each dataset to scrutinize and interpret the findings (across the 3 experiments)
     - [02/09] Discuss information leakage issue, and recommendations and implications of HOEG configuration